-Making a decision on the purchase of real estate, whether it is land, building, special part of the building (apartments, business premises, garages and garage places) or any other facility, inevitably follows a series of questions to which answers could be found only in applicable legal provisions, so it is best to seek the help of an experienced attorney in this area at the very beginning.
-The following text will point out a few important issues that need special attention and that can serve you as initial point in this often a demanding process.
+Making a decision on the purchase of the real estate, whether it is land, building, a special part of the building (apartments, business premises, garages, and garage places), or any other facility, inevitably follows a series of questions to which answers could be found only in applicable legal provisions, so it is best to seek the help of an experienced attorney in this area at the very beginning.
+The following text will point out a few important issues that need special attention, and that can serve you as an initial point in this often-demanding process.

 1. CADASTRAL SHEET

-The person from whom you buy the real estate must be registered as the owner on that real estate, because only the owner is authorized to transfer the right of ownership.
-The owner can transfer this right by authorizing another person, who concludes a sales agreement with the buyer in the name and on behalf of the owner.
+The person from whom you buy the real estate must be registered as the owner of that real estate because only the owner is authorized to transfer the right of ownership.
+The owner can transfer this right by authorizing another person who concludes a sales agreement with the buyer in the name and on behalf of the owner.

 In practice, it happens that a person who wants to sell real estate is not registered in the real estate cadaster as the owner, most often because the legal basis on which that person acquired real estate (sales agreement, gift agreement, etc.) is not submitted to the cadaster.
-Such situations are possible since the acquirer of real estate formerly had the obligation to submit complete documentation for the registration of property rights to the real estate cadaster, which less responsible acquirers did not do in a timely manner.
-Therefore, the absence of registration of ownership in favor of the person from whom you buy real estate does not always mean a potential problem and reason to worry, but you will certainly have to postpone your planned deadline for completion of the entire purchase process.
+Such situations are possible since the acquirer of real estate formerly had an obligation to submit complete documentation for the registration of property rights to the real estate cadaster, which less responsible acquirers did not do promptly.
+Therefore, the absence of registration of ownership in favor of the person from whom you buy real estate does not always mean a potential problem and reason to worry, but you will certainly have to postpone your planned deadline for the completion of the entire purchase process.

-Another important thing to pay attention to in the cadastral sheet are encumbrances, since they limit the right of ownership on real estate and in the case of real estate transactions, the registered encumbrance passes to the buyer.
-Sometimes this fact influences the buyer’s decision to give up on planned purchase.
-As encumbrances on real estate may occur mortgages, servitudes, various types of records such as: record of prohibition of alienation and encumbrance of real estate, record of lifetime maintenance agreement, record of expropriation procedure, record of consolidation procedure, record of cultural property status, etc.
+Another important thing to pay attention to in the cadastral sheet is encumbrances since they limit the right of ownership of the real estate, and in the case of real estate transactions, the registered encumbrance passes to the buyer.
+Sometimes this fact influences the buyer’s decision to give up on the planned purchase.
+As encumbrances on real estate may occur mortgages, servitudes, and various types of records such as (i) record of prohibition of alienation and encumbrance of real estate, (ii) record of a lifetime maintenance agreement, (iii) record of expropriation procedure, (iv) record of consolidation procedure, (v) record of cultural property status, etc.

-According to the Law on Prevention of Money Laundering and the Financing of Terrorism, cash payment are limited and it is prescribed that a person engaged in the sale of goods and real estate or services in the Republic of Serbia may not receive cash third party for their payment in the amount of 10,000 euros or more in dinars.
+According to the Law on Prevention of Money Laundering and the Financing of Terrorism, cash payments are limited, and it is prescribed that a person engaged in the sale of goods and real estate or services in the Republic of Serbia may not receive cash third-party for their payment in the amount of 10,000 euros or more in dinars.
 The restriction also applies if the payment for goods and services is made in several interconnected cash transactions in the total amount of 10,000 euros or more in dinars.

 The information contained herein has been provided only for the purpose of general information and cannot be considered as a legal opinion or legal advice.
 Accordingly, the Law Firm Petrovic & Partners disclaims all responsibility and accept no liability in respect to actions taken or not taken based on any or all the contents contained herein.